Tuesday, April 18, 2023

 Great, just what her stomach needed.

 The True Soul is available on Amazon for kindle and paperback.
+A special hardcover edition is also available with a different cover and beautiful artwork throughout.
 Read for free on Kindle Unlimited.

 No comments: